Clinical scientists working in embryology are involved in fertility treatment and reproductive research

 - presenting research and papers at conferences

 Membership of ACE is important as it provides access to networking and career development opportunities, as well as support and advice.

-Once you've got experience, you may be able to train to become a consultant clinical scientist via the Higher Specialist Scientific Training (HSST) programme.
-This five-year workplace-based training programme includes study at doctorate level and leads to the Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.
-As part of the HSST programme you'll need to pass examinations set by The Royal College of Pathologists (RCPath).
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientific Training (HSST) programme.
+This bespoke, five-year, workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.
+You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).
+Successful completion of the HSST programme leads to the award of Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.

 There is a structured career path within the NHS.
 Once qualified, you can progress through the grades by gaining experience and completing further study and research.
 Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.